 - After you pump, put your used pump parts in a wash basin, wet bag, or dishwasher basket.

-- At the end of the day, run the dishwasher with a heated dry cycle to sterilize them.
+- At the end of the day, run the dishwasher.

 - Once the dishwasher has finished running, unload the clean pump parts and store them in a covered container.
 If any of the pump parts are still wet or damp, let them air dry before putting them away.